avis-md/avis/docs/reference/anl/nodes/nmisc.rst

    2 3

 An adjacency list, on the other hand, stores the indices connected to each index in a table-wise fashion.
 For example, the same connection can be represented with the adjacency list below.
+Note that each index entry occupies a line.

 ::

-   0   1  3 -1
+   1  3 -1
-   1   0  2  3
+   0  2  3
-   2   1  3 -1
+   1  3 -1
-   3   0  1  2
+   0  1  2

 In this case, the ``size`` of the list is 3, meaning each index can be connected to a maximum of 3 other indices.
 An error will be output if the ``size`` is not big enough to accomodate the whole connection.